Meteora, a holy place!

 - The monks and the nuns are not a touristic attraction to be photographed.
 Avoid taking pictures of them!
 Respect their life commitment to their faith!

 - Your trip can contribute to economic and social development.
 Purchase local handicrafts and products to support the local economy using the principles of fair trade.
 Bargaining for goods should reflect an understanding of a fair wage.

-- Learn as much as possible about your destination and take time to understand the customs, norms and traditions.
-Avoid behavior that could offend the local population.
+- Learn as much as possible about your destination and take time to understand the customs, norms, and traditions.
+Avoid any behavior that could offend the local population.